dotkernel/api-documentation/docs/book/v6/tutorials/api-evolution.md

 ## Marking an entire endpoint as deprecated

-When you want to mark an entire resource as deprecated you have to use the `ResourceDeprecation` attribute.
+When you want to mark an entire resource as deprecated, you have to use the `ResourceDeprecation` attribute.

 ```php
 ...